djbutler/figleaf/README.md

 **Running the experiment**

+In 014, shut off the right light switch.

 On the robot, run interactive manipulation: `roslaunch pr2_interactive_manipulation pr2_interactive_manipulation_robot.launch`

 On the workstation, run `scripts/experiment.sh 123 clean`, where 123 is the user ID, and "clean" is the filter to use.
 The filters are: